DirkPersky/typo3-dp_cookieconsent/Documentation/Developer/Iframe.rst

 .. _iframe_code:

 ===========
-iFrame loading from HTML
+iframe loading from HTML
 ===========
 You can also handle this part from an :ref:`Content element <content>` if you want.

 load iframe after accepting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you want to load iFrames (YouTube, GMap, ..) after the Cookie is accepted you can use this snippet
+If you want to load iframes (YouTube, GMap, ..) after the Cookie is accepted you can use this snippet

 .. code-block:: html